Posted on Leave a comment

 Not So Random Selection of Top Acts of the first British Music Invasion

-Two years short of 60 years ago, the invasion of British Pop and Rock music was spearheaded by the Beatles appearance on the Ed Sullivan show.
-In a short period of time the thermometer in the American music scene, the Billboard Top 100, changed dramatically Here are the major top British acts considered as game changers.
+About 60 years ago, the invasion of British Pop and Rock music was spearheaded by the Beatles appearance on the Ed Sullivan show.
+As a result, in a short period of time the thermometer in the American music scene, the Billboard Top 100, changed dramatically.
+Here are the major top British acts considered as game changers.

 The Beatles: Beatlemania didn’t happen for nothing.
 They weren’t an average boyband.
 Lennon and McCartney were divinely touched, possessing the ability to write pop songs that were pretty and not sappy.
 Harrison was truly an innovator on the guitar, finding the strange notes to use rather than the obvious ones.
 He also never overstayed his welcome, with solos short and concise, making every second count.
 How four men could transform several times between 1962 and 1965 is amazing.
 Moving from pop classics like “Please Please Me” and “I Wanna Hold Your Hand” to mature songs like “In My Life” and “Nowhere Man” in such little time is evidence enough as to why they resonate so many decades later.
 The Beatles as a band called it quits in 1969, after which time all four members started solo careers, with Paul McCarthy gaining most success.
 He is still doing 3 hour sold out shows at age 80 in 2022.
 Sadly John Lennon was murdered in New York City in December 1980 and George Harrison died of cancer in 2001, while Ringo still tours strong at the age of 82.